angelolab/ark-analysis/docs/_rtd/data_types.md

 * `equivalent_diameter`: the diameter of the circle with the same area as the cell
 * `centroid-0`: the x-coordinate of the centroid
 * `centroid-1`: the y-coordinate of the centroid

+The base `regionprops` metric often don't provide enough morphological information about each cell on their own.
+We add the following derived metrics to provide more complete information about the segmented cells:
 * `major_minor_axis_ratio`: the major axis length divided by the minor axis length
 * `perim_square_over_area`: the square of the perimeter divided by the area
 * `major_axis_equiv_diam_ratio`: the major axis length divided by the equivalent diameter